 Virtual Town Hall

-On July 13, the Baylor Black Alumni Alliance joined together with the Baylor Alumni Latino Group to host a virtual Town Hall.
+In July 2020, the Baylor Black Alumni Alliance joined together with the Baylor Alumni Latino Group to host a virtual Town Hall.
 If you would like to view the recording of the event or read through the frequently asked questions, click the link below.